Video games in Finland: First game studios

 Samuli Syvähuoko started a company called Remedy Entertainment in his parents' garage with people he knew from the demoscene.
 Their first rally game was a success, they moved to a real office and started to develop a third person shooting game which later got the name Max Payne.

+The 1996 top-down racing game for DOS, Fatal Fumes, was the first project of a small Finnish group composed of four people.
+The team was branded as Mediamond for their subsequent projects.

+The Worms-like game on MS-DOS, Liero, was first released by Finnish programmer Joosa Riekkinen in 1998.
+It is real-time, unlike the old, side-scrolling Worms titles.

 First steps of mobile phone games

 A variant of arcade game Snake was preloaded on Nokia mobile phones.
 Graphics consisted of black squares, and it had 4 directions.
 It was programmed in 1997 by Taneli Armanto, a design engineer in Nokia and introduced on the Nokia 6110.
 A few other games were included in the Nokia phones, but Snake was the only success.